flutter/website/src/docs/codelabs/extended-flex-widget.md

 ## SizedBox widget

-The `SizedBox` widget can be used in one of two ways.
+The `SizedBox` widget can be used in one of two ways when creating exact dimensions.
 When `SizedBox` wraps a widget, it resizes the widget using the `height` and `width` properties.
 When it doesn't wrap a widget,